How to add conditional logic to your product add-ons

 When you use the WooCommerce Product Options plugin to create your product add-ons, it's easy to add conditional logic.
 Each product add-on comes with an option to show or hide it based on the user's other selections.
 That way, you can create dependencies between your options or add-ons.

-An example of conditional logic
+Examples of conditional logic

 For example, in the below screenshot, clicking 'Use pre-built template' conditionally displays the 'Your name' and 'Job title' product options, which are not required when 'Upload my own design' is selected: